In the weeds

 Whether you’re a student, a restaurant server or involved in something else, the only way to get through the situation is to power through it.

-In order to make progress, you should put one foot in front of the other and move ahead one step at a time.
+To progress, you should put one foot in front of the other and move ahead one step at a time.

 Posted